MohammadOsama15/EarlyBird/docs/srs.md

 ## 1.5 Definitions and Acronyms
 The remainder of this document will use the following conventions:
 * “EarlyBird” will refer to our application in its entirety.
-* “User” will refer to a user of EarlyBird.
+* “User” will refer to a user of
 * “Tweeter” will refer to a user of Twitter (i.e. a User is  performing sentiment analysis on that Tweeter’s Twitter account).

 In addition: